-Advance Ruling under GST and the procedure to obtain an Advance Ruling
+Advance Ruling under GST and the procedure to obtain an Advance Ruling in India

 A formal advance tax ruling is nothing but the written interpretation of tax laws which is provided by the tax authorities to individuals and corporations after formal request for clarification on certain tax subjects.
 Whenever the taxpayer faces any confusion or uncertainty about certain tax provisions, he/she can request for an advance ruling.

 Mostly Advance tax ruling is applied usually before starting the proposed tax activity.
 The Authorized officer for Advance Ruling (AAR) can provide a binding ruling to the taxpayer who is liable to be registered.
 The advance ruling provided by the Authority can be pleaded before an Appellate authority for Advance Ruling (AAAR) and there are certain time lines authorized for authorizing an order by AAR and by AAAR.